Hari Kunzru: Career

 He is Deputy President of English PEN.
+He also teaches in the creative writing program at New York University.

 In 2009, he donated the short story "Kaltes klares Wasser" to Oxfam's Ox-Tales project, four collections of UK stories by 38 authors.
 Kunzru's story was published in the Water collection.

-In 2012, at the Jaipur Literature Festival, Kunzru and three other authors, Ruchir Joshi, Jeet Thayil, and Amitava Kumar, risked arrest by reading excerpts from Salman Rushdie's The Satanic Verses, which remains unpublished in India due to fear of controversy.
+In 2012, at the Jaipur Literature Festival, Kunzru and three other authors, Ruchir Joshi, Jeet Thayil, and Amitava Kumar, risked arrest by reading excerpts from Salman Rushdie's The Satanic Verses, which was banned in India due to fear of controversy until November 5th of 2024.
 Kunzru later wrote, "Our intention was not to offend anyone's religious sensibilities, but to give a voice to a writer who had been silenced by a death threat."
 The reading drew sharp criticism from Muslim groups as a deliberately provocative move to gain publicity for the four authors.
 Kunzru admitted in an interview that the festival organizers asked him to leave as his presence was likely to "inflame an already volatile situation."

 In 2016, Kunzru visited Israel, as part of a project by the "Breaking the Silence" organization, to write an article for a book on the Israeli occupation, to mark the 50th anniversary of the Six-Day War.
 The book was edited by Michael Chabon and Ayelet Waldman, and published in 2017 under the title Kingdom of Olives and Ash: Writers Confront the Occupation.
 During the Gaza War, he announced that he supports a boycott of Israeli cultural institutions, including publishers and literary festivals.
 He was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".